Foreign Investment in Saudi Arabia reaches 286 billion

 Non-founding foreigners’ investments in the Saudi market rose at the end of February to 10.45% of the total market, with their ownership below Aramco amounting to SAR 286.52 billion.
 Gulf investors’ ownership also rose to SAR 48.5 billion to 1.77% of the total market value of shares listed without Aramco.

-The proportion of founding foreign owners without Aramco also accounted for about 1.58% of the total ownership of foreigners in the market, equivalent to SAR 43.3 billion.
+The proportion of founding foreign owners without Aramco also accounted for about 1.58% of the total ownership of foreign investment in the Saudi Arabia market, equivalent to SAR 43.3 billion.

 Ownership of non-founding foreign investors represents “swap agreements, eligible investors and resident investors”, but not strategic quotas for founders.

-It also reported that the rebound from around 1.3 % in 2021 came as a result of a sizeable 78 billion Saudi riyals ($20.8 billion) worth of construction projects being executed in Saudi Arabia during 2022, with various sites around giga-projects also going forward.
+It also reported that the rebound from around 1.3 % in 2021 came as a result of a sizeable 78 billion Saudi riyals ($20.8 billion) worth of construction projects executed in Saudi Arabia during 2022, with various sites around Giga-projects also going forward.

-For 2023 and beyond, growth in the construction sector will be mainly supported by the progress in giga-projects spearheaded by the Public Investment Fund.
-All those projects saw varying rates of progress during 2022,” it said.
+For 2023 and beyond, the advancement of Giga-projects will be the primary driver of the construction industry’s growth, spearheaded by the Public Investment Fund.
+All those projects saw varying rates of progress during 2022, it said.

-It added that key projects include Neom City, Red Sea Development, the ROSHN initiative to build houses for citizens, and Qidiya and Diriya entertainment and cultural projects in the capital Riyadh.
+It added that key projects include NEOM City, the Red Sea Development, the Roshn initiative to build houses for citizens, and Qidiya and Diriya entertainment and cultural projects in the capital, Riyadh.

 X